bitcoinhodler/GlacierProtocol/README.md

   * Also contains some major refactoring to make the actual fix easy.

+* (no-floats) Avoid any floating point for BTC values

 # What's coming soon?

-* no-floats (built on fix-fee): avoid any floating point for BTC values

 * tidypy (built on no-floats): clean up source code using linters from [TidyPy](https://pypi.org/project/tidypy/)